 - All account holders are legally responsible for repaying the debt on the card.
 Even if only one cardholder incurred the debt, everyone on the card will be held liable.

-- All account owners’ credit history will get impacted.
+- All account owners’ credit histories will get impacted.
 If a joint account holder racks up a lot of debt on the account or misses a payment, all account owners’ credit scores could take a hit.

 Should You Open a Joint Credit Card Account?